 (See the song by Sam the Sham & the Pharaohs released in 1966: )

 I am a victim, as I stated above.
 I was sexually assaulted as a child and due to my age, 3-4, it was listed as molestation instead of rape.
 My youth protected me, in a way, as my young mind could not fully grasp what happened and therefor I only have fragmented memories instead of a full recap of events to live with, as many others do.
-I can remember the garage that it took place in most often and the beginning of the assault, naked and the smell of ky jelly in some memories, but not the physical act.
+I can remember the garage that it took place in most often, and the beginning of the assault… naked, and the smell of ky jelly in some memories… but not the physical act.
 I am grateful that I don’t recall all of it.
-I can recall the floor of a truck, wearing no panties, and voices of people I could trust, and knowing if I just spoke up that it would stop for good and never happen again… but scared to death to do so because I didn’t want people I loved to be hurt.
-I live in regret for not being able to speak up now and blame myself for that even though I know I shouldn’t.
+I can recall the floor of a truck, wearing no panties, and voices of people I could trust…. knowing if I just spoke up it would stop.
+For good, and never happen again… but, scared to death to do so because I didn’t want people I loved to be hurt.
+See, that was the “threat”, if I told he had said he would kill my family…. it worked, as threats usually do on victims.
+I live in regret, for not being able to speak up, now.
+And, I blame myself for that… for not speaking up in that moment.
+For not calling out for help… even though I know I shouldn’t.

-As I grew up I was fearful of male teachers in grade-school, in middle-school and high-school I was fearful of male students my age and older and could not be close to them without having that flight or fight reaction kick in.
+As I grew up I was fearful of male teachers in grade-school.
+In middle-school and high-school I was fearful of male students my age and older, and could not be close to them without having that flight or fight reaction kick in.
 The only males I felt safe and secure around were some family members and some males that I’d grown up with, 2 that I can think of, that for some reason I’ve never found frightening or threatening as they projected a protective demeanor.
+I didn’t date until I was 17…. and then only by long-distance.
+I still didn’t want them to touch me.

 Most of my childhood and teen years I lived in terror of something like that happening again to me or someone that I loved and I had nightmares the entire month after the person whom committed this act against me died when I was younger.
 Now I live in terror that this will happen to my children and I will be unable to protect them from it.
 I live in fear that they will become victims and be threatened, as I was, not to speak or tell anyone or something bad will happen.
 I worry constantly that if this crime occurred that proper and protective measures will NOT happen to ensure the safety of not only my children but others in the community before the tragedy happened again.